Championing cash transfers as a default solution to ending extreme poverty and vulnerability

 At GiveDirectly, we believe that people living in poverty deserve the dignity to decide for themselves how best to improve their lives.
-That’s why we’re not only delivering cash directly to millions, but also working to shift the global aid system to do the same.
+That’s why we’re not only delivering cash directly to millions, but also working to shift donor mindsets and government policies to do the same.

 Traditional aid often funds goods or services chosen by external actors.
 But evidence overwhelmingly shows that direct cash transfers are among the most effective, efficient, and empowering ways to reduce poverty.
 And yet, only a small fraction of global aid is currently delivered as cash.